Sonic the Hedgehog 2: Influence

 A high-definition (HD) fangame remake, Sonic 2 HD, entered development for Windows and macOS in 2008.
 The project was canceled in 2012 after the release of a game demo that Retro Gamer described as "blighted by programming incompetence", due to high system requirements and digital rights management that inadvertently triggered antivirus software.
 However, the project was restarted by a new team in 2014.
 It is planned to feature additional levels, multiplayer modes, and the option to play as Knuckles.
-Sonic 2 has also been noted for its active modding scene that releases ROM hacks featuring new game mechanics and playable characters.
-Modders decompiled the source code of the 2013 Sonic 2 remake in 2021, allowing it to be unofficially ported to any platform.
+Sonic 2 is also noted for its active modding community, which releases ROM hacks featuring new game mechanics and playable characters.
+Modders decompiled the source code of the 2013 Sonic 2 remake in 2021, allowing it to be unofficially ported to other platforms.